julsfelic/night_writer_reader/night_writer.md

 4. What's the minimum work case?
-* The minimum work case would be that we feed our machine a txt file containing
+* The minimum work case would be that we feed our machine a txt file containing a single english character.
+The machine would do its work, then created a text file with the single character converted to braille.

+5. What's the next most complex case?
+* The next most complex case would be to have a txt file containing 2 english characters and it returns the braille version correctly.

+5. What's the next most complex case?
+* The next most complex case would be to have a txt file containing 2 english characters and it returns the braille version correctly.

+5. What's the next most complex case?
+* The next most complex case would be to have a txt file containing an english word and it returns the braille version correctly.

+5. What's the next most complex case?
+* The next most complex case would be to have a txt file containing multiple words with spaces and it returns the braille version correctly.

+5. What's the next most complex case?
+* The next most complex case would be to have a txt file containing words with capitals and it returns the braille version correctly.

+6. Sketch an algorithm in pseudocode.
+  1. Take in a string containing the letter we will be converting.
+  2. Using the letter, find the corresponding braille version found in a set.
+  3. Pull out that braille version and place it into a string
+  4. Return the braille version